 The Group makes use of recent and innovative technologies, which enables it to provide customers with high service quality and product diversity.
-The Bank's management believes that innovation and utilization of technology support the Group's long-term strategic direction, help accelerate innovation and expand the Group's customer base and satisfaction.
+The Bank's management believes that innovation and utilisation of technology support the Group's long-term strategic direction, help accelerate innovation and expand the Group's customer base and satisfaction.
 The Bank intends to continue to invest in information technology in order to keep and strengthen its competitive position in the sector and increase stockholder value.
 The Group also operates modern primary and disaster recovery centres, which serve its banking operations and are continuously improved in terms of capacity and cost efficiency.

-The Group's total information technology capital expenditure was US\$41.0 million in 2015, US\$33.5 million in 2016 and US\$36.3 million in 2017, which represented 45.6%, 55.6% and 39.8%, respectively, of the Group's total capital expenditure for the applicable year.
+The Group's total information technology capital expenditure was US\$36.3 million in 2017, US\$81.4 million in 2018 and US\$29.0 million in 2019, which represented 39.8%, 44.1% and 40.3%, respectively, of the Group's total capital expenditure for the applicable year.

 The Group's information technology system is centrally managed and controlled by its Enterprise Monitoring and Management Systems (described below).
 The system is then divided into central operations, which are monitored on an ongoing basis, and branch operations, which comprise digitised teller and back office processes.
 The Group's information technology system is supported by disaster recovery centres, including back-up facilities, which serve its banking operations and are continuously improved in terms of capacity and cost efficiency.
-System availability averages 99.93% without planned downtime, which is scheduled six times a year and reduces system availability to 99.86%.
+System availability averages 99.92% without planned downtime (which is scheduled seven times a year), reducing to 99.85% when planned work downtime is included.

-In line with the Group's strategy to increase cost efficiency, the Group's centralised operations personnel have decreased by 22.4% in 2017 compared to 2016.
+In line with the Group's strategy to increase cost efficiency, the Group's centralised operations personnel have decreased by 1% in 2019 compared to 2018.
 The Group seeks further efficiency in its information technology systems through a focus on appropriate allocation of data resources to critical systems.
-As of 31 December 2017, the Group allocated approximately 60% of its servers to what it considers to be "critical" systems and the remainder to operational and productivity systems.
+As of 31 December 2019, the Group allocated approximately 60% of its servers to what it considers to be "critical" systems and the remainder to operational and productivity systems.
 The Group also has a stated objective of decreasing allocation of data resources in its retail and other operations in order to increase allocation of data resources to its growing corporate and commercial banking systems.